 Over the next two years, Seeing America will grow to include 100 videos, 18 essays, quizzes, discussion questions and lesson plans.

-Teraoka draws on Japan's brilliant history of art and kabuki theatre to creating beauty from heartrending tragedy
+Teraoka draws on Japan's brilliant history of art and kabuki theatre to create beauty from heartrending tragedy

 A viewing station for sunrise and sunset, Turrell’s work manipulates light, time, and perception.